FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Experiments and analysis

-FractalAD was trained using the AdamW optimizer with a batch size of 32 \cite{loshchilov2017decoupled}.
+FractalAD was trained using the AdamW \cite{loshchilov2017decoupled} optimizer with a batch size of 32.
 The size of the input image was set to 256 × 256 pixels.
-FractalAD was trained at an initial learning rate of 0.001 for 100 epochs, with the training set of each category expanded to 391 images (the number of images corresponding to the largest category in the training set in the MVTec AD dataset) by random replication to achieve the same number of training iterations for all categories for a fair comparison.
-FractalAD was implemented using the PyTorch 1.12\footnote{Our code and pre-trained models of FractalAD are available at github.com/*.}.
-Backbone knowledge distillation was used only for certain object categories (\textit{cable}, \textit{capsule}, \textit{hazelnut}, \textit{metal nut}, \textit{pill}, \textit{screw}, \textit{toothbrush} and \textit{transistor}).
+FractalAD was trained at an initial learning rate of 0.001 for 100 epochs for MVTec AD dataset and 200 epochs for MVTec 3D-AD dataset.
+The training set of each category expanded to 391 images for MVTec AD dataset (the number of images corresponding to the largest category in the training set in the MVTec AD dataset) by random replication to achieve the same number of training iterations for all categories for a fair comparison.
+FractalAD was implemented using the PyTorch 1.12\footnote{The code of FractalAD is available at https://github.com/AIRS-CSR/FractalAD.}.
+BKD was used only for object categories in MVTec AD dataset and for all categories in MVTec 3D-AD dataset.
 No changes were made to the backbone and SFnet head; therefore, the specific network structure is not described in detail.
 Training the FractalAD model took approximately 6$\sim$10 minutes per category of MVTec AD dataset on a single NVIDIA RTX 3090 GPU with a ResNet-18 backbone.

 The setting of the FAG directly affects the anomaly generation quality. \cref{tab:1} lists the parameter settings of the fractal anomaly generator with descriptions.
 More detailed supplementary notes are described below.